mlewand/win-clipboard/README.md

 clipboard.getData( 'HTML Format' ); // Returns raw content of a "HTML Format".

-clipboard.setText( 'CF_UNICODETEXT', '🙀🙊' ); // Sets some fancy emoji in your unicode format.
+clipboard.setText( '🙀🙊' ); // Sets some fancy emoji in your unicode format.
 ```

 ## API